Skip to main content

 • Appreciate and apply the foundational principles of cognitive psychology to create products that are intuitive, easy to learn, safe and productive.

-• Consider and design to support the emotional aspects of the user experience such as social connection, anxiety, motivation, pleasure, and gamification.
+• Design to support demanding cognitive activities in the user experience such as reading, learning, decision making and the like.
+Consider and design to support the emotional aspects of the user experience such as social connection, anxiety, motivation, pleasure, and gamification.

 • Apply these same principles to emerging technologies such as the IOT, conversational interfaces, cognitive computing, virtual reality and the like.